© 2021 CIRANO. All rights reserved.

-Luc Vinet hols a Ph.D. in theoretical physic from Unviersité de Montréal.
-He is full professor at the Department of Physic at Université de Montréal and Director of the Centre de recherches mathématiques (CRM).
-His research focuses on finding precise solutions to physics models.
-I work on...
+A CIRANO Fellow and Researcher since 2010, Luc Vinet is Full Professor in the Department of Physic at Université de Montréal and Director of the Centre de recherches mathématiques (CRM).

-As president of NCM2 from 1996 to 1999, he was at the origin of two important research initiatives: the Bell University Laboratory, of which he became the first president and chief executive officer, and the Réseau québécois de calcul de haute performance (RQCHP), a high performance computing organization for which he presented the first grant application to the Canadian Foundation for Innovation (CFI).
-Vinet is also one of the founding members of and the MITACS Network of Centers of Excellence, which received an initial funding of 14 million dollars.
+As President of NCM2 from 1996 to 1999, he was at the origin of two important research initiatives: the Bell University Laboratory, of which he became the first President and Chief Executive Officer, and the Réseau québécois de calcul de haute performance (RQCHP), a high performance computing organization for which he presented the first grant application to the Canadian Foundation for Innovation (CFI).
+He is also one of the founding members of the MITACS Network of Centers of Excellence, which received an initial funding of 14 million dollars.

 In 1999, he joined the ranks of McGill University where he held the positions of Vice-Principal (academic) and Provost.
 As McGill's Chief Academic Officer, he developed a renewal scheme of the professoriate and supervised the development of numerous campus infrastructures.
 It was at his initiative that the Government of Quebec and Quebec universities set up the Génome Québec organization.

 In June 2005, Luc Vinet was appointed Rector of the Université de Montréal.
 As Rector, he set an inspired vision for this great institution, developing and executing an integrated strategic plan for the University.
 Among the many initiatives he realized are the development of a new campus and science pavilion project at the Outremont rail yards acquired in 2006, the creation of the School of Public Health, the establishment of the Cité du Savoir in Laval and the founding of the International Forum of Public Universities.